 ExpressVPN blows ProtonVPN away here again, with much faster speeds, over 10 times faster than ProtonVPN.

-Overall we can see that ExpressVPN was much faster than ProtonVPN in all of the server locations we tested.
-This shows us that ExpressVPN’s Lightway protocol has a real advantage over ProtonVPN and the OpenVPN protocol.
+Looking at everything, we can see that ExpressVPN is much faster than ProtonVPN in all of the server locations we tested.
+This shows that ExpressVPN’s Lightway protocol has a real advantage over ProtonVPN and the OpenVPN protocol.

 Other performance factors